Skip to main content

 The question isn't whether AI is "meant for" small practices.
 It's whether you're currently capturing every patient who wants to book with you.
 If the answer is no, AI closes that gap.

-For most small practices, yes.
-If you're missing calls (after hours, during treatments, lunch breaks) or the owner is tied to the phone, AI pays for itself quickly.
-At $300-500/month, you only need 2-3 additional bookings to break even.
-Most small practices see 15-25 extra bookings monthly.
+1. For most small practices, yes.
+If you're missing calls (after hours, during treatments, lunch breaks) or the owner is tied to the phone, AI typically pays for itself quickly—you only need a few additional captured bookings each month to offset the service.

 E